regolith-linux/regolith-linux.github.io/getting_started.md

 title: Getting Started
 ---

+## Key Bindings

+Regolith is designed for keyboard interaction.
+The first time you log into a Regolith session, you'll see a listing of the most useful key bindings on the right-hand side of the screen.
+This helper will not appear by default on subsequent logins, but you can view them at any time with the `⊞ Win`-`/` sequence while on an empty workspace.

 ## Launching Programs

 In Regolith Linux, applications are launched via the `⊞ Win`-`space` sequence.
 A full screen dialog is presented.
 Begin typing the app or command and the list will filter as you type.
 Launch the app by selecting it and pressing `enter`.